arangodb/arangodb/Documentation/UserManual/Sharding.md

   - Custom key generators with the `keyOptions` property in the `_create` method for collections are not supported.
-We plan to improve this for version 2.1 (see road map).
+We plan to improve this.
 However, due to the distributed nature of a sharded collection, not everything that is possible in the single instance situation will be possible on a cluster.
 For example the auto-increment feature in a cluster with multiple DBservers and coordinators would have to lock the whole collection centrally for every document creation, which essentially defeats the performance purpose of sharding.
   - Unique constraints on non-sharding keys are unsupported.
 The reason for this is that we do not plan to have global indices for sharded collections.
 Therefore, there is no single authority that could